 Listed in Best Lawyers since 2012

-Scott Martin is a shareholder in the Litigation Practice of Greenberg Traurig’s New York office.
-He focuses his practice in the areas of antitrust and complex commercial litigation.
-He has been instrumental in the defense of numerous high-profile antitrust class actions and civil and criminal international cartel cases for more than a decade.
-Scott’s experience extends to bench and jury trials in federal and state courts, complex federal multidistrict actions, class actions involving direct and indirect purchasers, parens patriae cases, Federal Trade Commission (FTC) and Department of Justice (DOJ) investigations as well as other regulatory actions, foreign discovery proceedings and qui tam litigation.
-Scott also regularly counsels across a wide range of industries on pricing, distribution, competitive intelligence, joint ventures, and non-compete agreements, among other competition issues, and has designed antitrust compliance programs for some of the world’s largest corporations.
+Scott’s practice extends to bench and jury trials in both federal and state courts, complex federal multidistrict actions, class actions involving direct and indirect purchasers, parens partial cases, FTC and DOJ investigations as well as other regulatory actions, and qui tam litigation.
+He also has two decades of counseling experience across a broad range of industries on pricing, distribution, competitive intelligence, joint ventures, and non-compete agreements, among other competition issues, and has designed antitrust compliance programs for some of the world’s largest corporations.

 Other Court Admissions